-We say that $A/B$ and $A'/B$ are \emph{isomorphic}, if there exists a morphism, necessarily, an isomorphism, such as above.
+We say that $A/B$ and $A'/B$ are \emph{isomorphic} to each other, if there exists a morphism, necessarily an isomorphism, such as above.

-There is an important result by Schauenburg and Schneider \cite{SS} proved in the non-super situation, which is directly generalized to our super situation so as formulated as Proposition \ref{PSS} below.
+The next Proposition \ref{PSS} shows an interesting property of $H$-Galois extensions, which will be used to prove Lemmas \ref{LGF} and \ref{LSP}.
+In fact, it directly generalizes an important result by Schauenburg and Schneider \cite{SS}, which was proved in the non-super situation, to our super situation.

-To prove the theorem above reproduced from \cite[Section 10]{MZ1}, there was used the so-called bosonization technique to reduce (main part of) the theorem to a known result which was proved in the non-super, but non-commutative situation.
-In the same spirit we are going to prove the proposition below.
+To prove the theorem above reproduced from \cite[Section 10]{MZ1}, there was used the so-called bosonization technique, in order to reduce (main part of) the theorem to a known result which was proved in the non-super, but non-commutative situation.
+The same technique is used, as will be seen soon, to prove the next proposition.
 We continue to assume the super-commutativity.
-But the proof below works for proving the result without the assumption; see Remark \ref{RHG}.
+But the proof works for proving the result without the assumption; see Remark \ref{RHG}.

 Let $A/B$ be an $H$-Galois extension.
 Since $B$ is an algebra in $\M^H$ on which $H$ co-acts trivially, the category